Common Tests During Pregnancy

 What is fetal monitoring?

 not getting enough oxygen or there are other problems.
-An abnormal pattern

-also may mean that an emergency
+It also may mean that an emergency

 or cesarean delivery is needed.

 How is fetal monitoring done?

 often used during prenatal visits to count the fetal heart rate.
 During labor, continuous

 electronic fetal monitoring is often used.
 The specific details may vary slightly,

-fetal monitoring follows this process:
+but electronic fetal monitoring often follows this process:

 be printed onto special paper.

 Sometimes, internal fetal monitoring is needed for a more accurate reading of the

-must be broken and your cervix must be partially dilated to use internal monitoring.
-Internal fetal monitoring involves
+must be broken and your cervix must be partially dilated to do it.
+Internal fetal

 What are a glucose challenge and a glucose tolerance tests?

-a glucose tolerance test is done.
+glucose tolerance test is done.